 Articles of Faith

-We believe that Jesus Christ is the eternal and only begotten Son of God, conceived of the Holy Spirit and born of the Virgin Mary, and that He is true God and true man sufficient as the only mediator between God and man (Matthew 1:20; Luke 1:35; John 1:1, 12, 14; John 12:45; 14:9; 1 Timothy 2:5).
+We believe that Jesus Christ is the second person of the Trinity, the eternal and only begotten Son of God.
+All things were created through Him, and in Him all things continue to exist and function.
+In His incarnation Jesus was supernaturally conceived of the Holy Spirit and born of a virgin, and is thus true God and true man, full deity and full humanity in indivisible unity.
+Jesus is the only and all-sufficient mediator between God and man (Matthew 1:20; Luke 1:35; John 1:1, 3, 12, 14; 12:45; 14:9; Colossians 1:15-17; 1 Timothy 2:5; Hebrews 1:2).